Welcome to the University of Minnesota Press’s Library of Open-Access Titles

 Powered by Manifold

-A small collection of new and recently updated titles we'd like to call your attention.
+New and recently updated titles to which we'd like to direct your attention.
 Click here to see our entire library of open titles.

 Follow these nascent projects from the University of Minnesota Press as they evolve in parallel with their author's research and writing.
 As you engage with these projects here and on Twitter, you help provide shape and scope to the final versions of record.